ArenKDesai/Aren-s-Notes/Random Algorithms.md

 ### Quick Select
 Recap of [[Divide and Conquer]]
 Problem: Find the $k^{th}$ sorted item in an unsorted list.
-We would chose a pivot and move all items accordingly.
-After running the partitioning,
+We would chose a pivot and move all items into partitions accordingly.